 In an earlier era of software development, Legacy API Management web solutions helped address an essential problem: How can developers provide access to externally consumable third-party APIs?
 Initially, software applications were fundamentally monolithic in design, and intra-function calls were handling the internal communication between different, rather than external open-source APIs.
 Kong has resolved these communication challenges, being built on a lightweight proxy to deliver unparalleled latency, performance, and scalability for all microservice applications regardless of where they run.
 It also allows you to control API traffic with Kong’s plugin architecture.

 Benefits & Features of Kong

-- Scalable: By adding more parallel machines, Kong servers can quickly scale horizontally.
+- Scalable: By adding more parallel machines, Kong servers can quickly scale horizontally to make full use of its web development solutions.
 It’s also possible to upgrade the overall system to handle any load while keeping latency low.

 - Modular: By adding new plugins, Kong can be modularized and easily configured with the RESTful Admin API.

 - Runs Everywhere: It can run on the cloud or virtual machine, independent of what environment is available to execute over.

 Kuma is a platform-agnostic, open-source control plane for service mesh and microservices.
 It can be executed natively environments like Kubernetes and VM, making it very easy to handle and useful.
 Kuma can use L4/L7 connectivity to secure, monitor, route and improve communication between a backend service and database.
 It can be used traditionally in Kubernetes with CRDs or with RESTful API in other environments such as VMs and Bare Metal.